benzinn94/ContinuousExercise/README.md

 Once running, head over to [localhost:4567](http://localhost:4567) and witness the magic.

 ## Objectives
 The objective is that the students experiment with setting up a continuous integration pipeline; from a code change to running tests automatically and getting feedback.
-In addition deploying a working artifact to a staging-like environment is a logical next step.
+In addition deploying a working artifact to a staging-like environment is a logical next step!

 ## Assignment
 ### 1. Setup Travis CI for a repo